Laurence Fournier Beaudry: 2018–2019 season: Switch to Canada

-2019–2020 season
+2019–2020 season: Grand Prix bronze medals

 Fournier Beaudry/Sørensen won the silver medal for their first event of the season at the Lombardia Trophy.
 They followed this with a gold medal at the Nebelhorn Trophy, their first Challenger title, increasing their personal best score by over ten points.
 Returning to the Grand Prix after a season away, they placed third in the rhythm dance at the 2019 Skate America, becoming one of the first teams to earn a perfect Level 4 on the Finnstep pattern dance.
 They also placed third in the free dance, winning the bronze medal.
 Fournier Beaudry remarked on the occasion, "stepping onto that podium is everybody's dream, so to finally be able to do it in our first Grand Prix skating for Canada after not being on the circuit last year is just very exciting."
 At their second event, the 2019 Cup of China, they were again third in the rhythm dance and the only team at the event to earn a Level 4 on the Finnstep.
 Third as well in the free dance, despite some minor issues resulting in a lower score than at previous events, they won their second Grand Prix bronze.
 Sørensen explained afterwards that a knee injury had caused him to miss a week of training in between events.

 Fournier Beaudry/Sørensen did not compete at the 2020 Canadian Championships due to the latter undergoing a cartilage graft and a meniscectomy to repair his knee.
 On February 13, 2020, Skate Canada announced that they had been assigned to compete at the 2020 World Championships.
 On March 6, 2020, they withdrew from the World Championships due to Sørensen's incomplete recovery; the championships themselves were cancelled five days later.

 2020–2021 season

 Fournier Beaudry/Sørensen were assigned to the 2020 Skate Canada International, but the event was cancelled as a result of the coronavirus pandemic.

 With the pandemic continuing to make in-person competitions difficult, Fournier Beaudry/Sørensen competed at virtual domestic competitions, winning the Quebec Sectionals and then taking the silver medal at the 2021 Skate Canada Challenge.
 The 2021 Canadian Championships were subsequently cancelled.

-On February 25, Fournier Beaudry and Sørenson were announced as part of the Canadian team to the 2021 World Championships in Stockholm.
+On February 25, Fournier Beaudry and Sørensen were announced as part of the Canadian team to the 2021 World Championships in Stockholm.
 They placed seventh in the rhythm dance despite getting only one of the four key points on the Finnstep pattern.
 In the free dance, they dropped to eighth place behind the British team Fear/Gibson by 0.04 points.
-Sørenson acknowledged afterwards having "left a couple of points on the table."
+Sørensen acknowledged afterwards having "left a couple of points on the table."
 Their placement combined with Gilles/Poirier's bronze medal win qualified three berths for Canadian dance teams at the 2022 Winter Olympics.